bugsnag/bugsnag-unity/UPGRADING.md

 - Bugsnag can now be installed via [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
 - The file structure of the plugin has changed to keep all Bugsnag files together in a parent directory, so the files from the V5 package must be manually removed.
-- Starting Bugsnag via a GameObject has been removed in favor of Bugsnag starting automatically just before the first scene is loaded.
-Your Bugsnag settings can now be entered via the Bussnag settings window found at Window>Bugsnag>Settings.
+- Bugsnag can now start automatically before the first scene is loaded, removing the need for GameObject configuration, which has now been removed.
 - Metadata access has changed to make it clearer how to add, clear and get global and event metadata.
 - BeforeNotify callbacks have been replaced with an all new callback system that offers much cleaner data access and data editing.